api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 ## How it works

-Unlike [Managed dAPIs](/reference/dapis/understand/managed.html), self-funded dAPIs are single-source datafeeds.
+Unlike [Managed dAPIs](/reference/dapis/understand/managed.html), self-funded dAPIs are single-source data feeds.
 The data is sourced from a single [first-party](/explore/airnode/why-first-party-oracles.html) data provider running an [Airnode](/reference/airnode/latest/understand/) and an [Airseeker](/reference/dapis/understand/self-funded.html#airseeker) which